lucapalamenti/GeographyApp/README.md

 - Incorrect inputs shown at end for type and noMap gamemodes
 - No map gamemode has no end
 - Something to do with having to scroll up and down when deleting multiple maps at bottom
-- Combine "no map" into all gamemodes so all gamemodes have an alphabetical list (make it toggleable)
+- make the type gamemode list toggleable
 - Add to database alternative spellings
 - Drag map to move it
 - Labels show off screen when clicking in Learn gamemode